KumareshBabuNS/cfsmaug/README.md

 We did a fork to link to the original project but we don't expect to do pull request or merge.

-The project is very unstable and has no release yet.
+The project is very unstable and has alpha releases.

-All documentation below does not apply
-Many files will be deleted incrementally.

 July 2016

 ## How to run in CF

 You need to create a user provided service named `smaug-api`.
 Please refer to the `deploy` folder.
-Note that env vars (see below) will NOT override the cups when cloud profile is detected.
+Note that env vars from cf env or manifest (see below) will NOT override the cups when `cloud` profile is detected (which will be when deploying cfsmaug in CF).

 ## How to run standalone or from source